Best Joint Personal Loans in January 2026

 • Borrowers with fair credit will likely pay high rates

-Many lenders only offer discounts for autopay, but Upgrade offers three ways to get discounted rates: signing up for automatic payments, using your car as collateral and using the loan money to consolidate debt.
+Many lenders only offer discounts for autopay, but Upgrade offers four ways to get lower rates: signing up for automatic payments, using your car as collateral, using your home’s fixtures as collateral and using the loan money to consolidate debt.
 If you’re applying with a co-borrower to get lower rates, you can lower your rate even more with one or more of these discounts.

 To qualify for a loan through Upgrade, you must meet the requirements below: